stryker-mutator/stryker-js/packages/karma-runner/README.md

 ## Non overridable options

-The browser's life cycle is determined by `stryker-karma-runner`.
+The browser's life cycle is determined by `@stryker-mutator/karma-runner`.
 I.e. these settings cannot be overridden:

 ```javascript
 {